kyma-project/eventing-manager/README.md

    kubectl apply -f config/samples/default.yaml
    ```

+5. For EventMesh backend, if the Kyma Kubernetes cluster is managed by Gardener, then the Eventing Manager reads the cluster public domain from the ConfigMap **kube-system/shoot-info**.
-5. [Optional] For EventMesh backend, set the **spec.backend.config.domain** to the cluster public domain in the Eventing Custom Resource; for example:
+   Otherwise, set the **spec.backend.config.domain** to the cluster public domain in the Eventing Custom Resource; for example:
    ```yaml
    spec:
      backend: